Research at Charles Sturt

 Our research domains

-Research that enables sustainable production through AI-driven precision and circular farming.
+Research that enables sustainable production.

-Health, safety and well regional communities
+Health, safety and wellbeing in regional communities

 Educated, adaptive and inclusive regional communities